-As its name implies, Kunstler Script is a script font, a typeface that looks as if its was handwritten.
+As its name implies, Kuenstler Script is a script font, a typeface that looks as if its was handwritten.
 Years ago I used it for my wedding invitation, which is why Kunstler Script made it to my list of interesting fonts.

-What does Kunstler Script look like?
+What does Kuenstler Script look like?

-What do you use Kunstler Script for?
+What do you use Kuenstler Script for?

 This font with its flowing and artistic, yet somewhat scholarly look lends itself to formal invitations or announcements.
 It is not a bad choice to add a personal touch to some types of work.
 An advantage of this typeface is that there is also a bold and black version, something that is rare in copperplate fonts.

-The history of Kunstler Script
+The history of Kuenstler Script